 Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB 2012-5 Amendments to Australian Accounting Standards Arising from Annual Improvements 2009 - 2011 Cycle.
 This standard sets out amendments to International Financial Reporting Standards (IFRSs) and the related bases for conclusions and guidance made during the International Accounting Standards Board's Annual Improvements process.
-These amendments have not yet been adopted by the AASB.
 The following items are addressed by this standard: IFRS 1 First-time Adoption of International Financial Reporting Standards Repeated application of IFRS 1 Borrowing costs IAS 1 Presentation of Financial Statements Clarification of the requirements for comparative information IAS 16 Property, Plant and Equipment Classification of servicing equipment IAS 32 Financial Instruments: Presentation Tax effect of distribution to holders of equity instruments IAS 34 Interim Financial Reporting Interim financial reporting and segment information for total assets and liabilities 1 January 2013 The adoption of this new standard will not have any impact on the financial report.
 1 July 2013 AASB 2012-2 Amendments to Australian Accounting Standards - Disclosures - Offsetting Financial Assets and Financial Liabilities AASB 2012-2 principally amends AASB 7 Financial Instruments: Disclosures to require disclosure of information that will enable users of an entity's financial statements to evaluate the effect or potential effect of netting arrangements, including rights of set-off associated with the entity's recognised financial assets and recognised financial liabilities, on the entity's financial position.
 1 January 2013 The adoption of this amendment will not have any impact on the financial report.
-1 July 2013 AASB 2012-10 Amendments to Australian Accounting Standards - Transition Guidance and Other Amendments AASB 2012-10 amends the following standards: 1 January 2013 The adoption of this amendment will not have any impact on the financial report.
+1 July 2013 AASB 2012-10 Amendments to Australian Accounting Standards - Transition Guidance and Other Amendments AASB 2012-10 amends the following standards: AASB 10 Consolidation and related standards - clarifies the transition guidance, in particular that the assessment of control is to be made at the beginning of the period AASB 10 is adopted rather that prior periods.
+AASB 10 and related standards to defer the mandatory application by not-for-profit entities to annual reporting periods beginning on or after 1 January 2014.
+Various editorial amendments to a range of Australian Accounting Standards and to Interpretation 12 Service Concession Arrangements, to reflect changes made to the text of IFRSs by the IASB 1 January 2013 The adoption of this amendment will not have any impact on the financial report.
 1 July 2013

-^{} Designates the beginning of the applicable annual reporting period unless otherwise stated
+\ Designates the beginning of the applicable annual reporting period unless otherwise stated